 MnTAP Fact Sheet: Floor Drain Systems (2010).
 Basic utilities usually are not thought about until a problem arises.
 Plumbing systems typically function for many years without needing attention.
 This fact sheet gives tips on preventing plumbing problems.
 It covers basic information about floor drain systems and separators and includes simple maintenance ideas.

-By extending the life of oil and using reusable filters, vehicle maintenance facilites can reduce the amount of disposed oil.
+By extending the life of oil and using reusable filters, vehicle maintenance facilities can reduce the amount of disposed oil.
 Used oil gets recycled by being burned for energy or re-refined.

 Oil Life Extension—Best Environmental Practices for Fleet Maintenance [PDF 269KB].
 Fleet maintenance facilities generate a tremendous amount of used oil from routine engine maintenance.
 This U.S. EPA Region 9 fact sheet describes how a testing program can extend engine oil life and thus lower oil consumption, reduce used oil generation, and decrease operating costs with no risk to your vehicles.